Frequently Asked Questions

 Is this a Christian group in the UK?

-I'm not religious.
+I don't really go to church.
 Can I still join and come to your events?

-with the ancient Christian narrative of Britain; stories from the so called 'Dark Ages' which inspired the likes of J.R.R.
+Yes.
+Our meetups (currently online) are Christ focused but designed with a broad audience in mind.
+As you'd expect we're not going to hide the fact that we believe Christ is the centre of everything.
+Still - anyone who is interested in discovering how symbolism and story pertain to our own lives will benefit from this.
+We're aiming to base our in-person meetup days around a location connected with the ancient Christian narrative of Britain; stories from the so called 'Dark Ages' which inspired the likes of J.R.R.
 Tolkien.
 You'll experience live storytelling, a dose of history, legend, re-enchantment and food with like-minded people.

 No. We host narrative sense-making days where we unpack ancients stories and mythic archetypes from within the Christian vision over an immersive day.
 No one dresses up, these images just help to paint a picture.
 Before the modern age people existed in a world where stories directly impacted their own lives and told one where to go next.
 An ammonite fossil was not a chunk of rock but a snakestone, informing one how evil can be overcome by the prayers of a man or woman filled with the Divine.